prav10194/automated-twitter-reddit-app/README.md

 ## Fixing ffmpeg for heroku

 You need to follow this for fixing in-case you are having issues while downloading videos from reddit using youtube-dl - https://elements.heroku.com/buildpacks/jonathanong/heroku-buildpack-ffmpeg-latest

+## Postman screenshot on how the API looks like